daveespionage/vhost-manager/readme.md

     * in an empty text file, type or paste custom environment lines
     * save to c:\sites\.sitename (no extension!)
-    * repeat for all additional sites with custom environment settings Windows makes it absurdly complicated to get a scheduled task that runs without popping up a windown in front of you every 5 minutes, so scheduled tasks are out.
+    * repeat for all additional sites with custom environment settings Windows makes it absurdly complicated to get a scheduled task that runs without popping up a window in front of you every 5 minutes, so scheduled tasks are out.
 Your best bet is
 * create a shortcut on the desktop
     * Target: C:\bin\runvhost.bat